azriel91/hull/README.md

 ## Status

-Currently this is in "code it fast" mode, I will gradually productionize the code quality over time.
+Currently this is in experimental mode, I will gradually productionize the code quality over time.

 Roadmap: